Rescaling nonlinear noise for 1D stochastic parabolic equations: Introduction

 \section{Introduction}

+Regularisation by noise of partial differential equations have been an object of intense study for a number of years, see book of Flandoli \cite{Flandoli2010}, paper of Flandoli, Gubinelli and Priola \cite{FGP2010} and, more recently, review of the literature in Gess, Souganidis \cite{GS-CPAM-2017}.
+For instance, It was shown in Flandoli, Gubinelli and Priola \cite{FGP2010} that the equation

+can be well posed even if the corresponding deterministic equation is not.
+In the same time, the proof was based on linearity and homogenuity of the noise.
+Counterexample of nonlinear equation where noise does not improve regularity is given in Flandoli \cite{Flandoli2010}.
+The effect of regularization by non-linear stochastic perturbations in the setting of stochastic conservation laws has been considered in Gess, Souganidis \cite{GS-CPAM-2017,GS-SPA-2017}, Gassiat, Gess \cite{GG2016}.
+The purpose of this paper to complement these results showing regularisation effect of the noise in the parabolic setting.
+Our estimates (Theorem \ref{thm:Mainthm_1}, propositions \ref{prop:Mainthm_2}, \ref{prop:Mainthm_3}) show that nonlinear gradient noise, scaled appropriately, leads to flattening out of the system (compare with example $2$ in section \ref{sec:counterexample} for the linear case).

-Singular stochastic partial differential equations have recently become an object of intense study with a number of deep breakthrough results, see for example \cite{hairer} and \cite{imk}.
-To the best of our knowledge only equations with additive noise and singular drift have been studied so far.
-The aim of this paper is to consider an example of a new class of problems with singular diffusion term.
-Our tools rather simple; in particular we do not use the Hairer's theory of regularity structures or paracontrolled distributions from \cite{imk}.
-The equation we consider is relatively simple as well.
-It can be described as an Ornstein-Uhlenbeck process with the noise which is "rescaled" at the stationary points of solution.
+The equation we consider can be described as an Ornstein-Uhlenbeck process with the noise which is ``rescaled" at the stationary points of solution.
 Informally, it can be described as a limit $\epsilon\to 0$ of solution to the stochastic PDE of the form

-where $\mathbb S^1$ stands for the unit circle, $\lan W_t^Q\ran$ is a white in time and coloured in space noise, stochastic integral is understood in Stratonovich sense, A is a dissipative operator, and $g$ is bounded function which derivative has support concentrated mainly at zero (Precise definitions are given later).
+where $\mathbb S^1$ stands for the unit circle, $\lan W_t^Q\ran$ is a white in time and coloured in space noise, stochastic integral is understood in Stratonovich sense, $A$ is a dissipative operator, and $g$ is bounded function which derivative has support concentrated mainly at zero (Precise definitions are given later).
 Typical example of $g$ is $g(z)=\frac{|z|}{\sqrt{1+z^2}}, z\in\mathbb{R}$.
-In this example it means that we are "switching off" noise at the critical points and the limit $\epsilon\to 0$ of the equation \eqref{Mainmodel} is formally given by
+In this example it means that we are ``switching off" noise at the critical points and, as $\epsilon\to 0$, the limit of the equation \eqref{Mainmodel} is formally given by

 The motivation of the setup comes from micromagnetics.
-It is well known \cite{Berkov2007} that the theory of stochastic Landau-lifshitz-Gilbert equation
+It is well known \cite{Berkov2007} that the theory of stochastic Landau-Lifshitz-Gilbert equation

 (where stochastic integral is understood in Stratonovich sense) does not cover physically important case of $W$ being 3D space-time white noise.
 One of the ways to circumvent the problem is to consider the following toy model